 The clinical sciences segment of the curriculum thoroughly prepares students to educate patients and the public in health promotion and disease prevention.
-It also prepares them to diagnose the causes of a range of primary care conditions and to effectively help patients manage their conditions using a broad range of therapeutics.
-Laboratory and clinical demonstrations are utilized to foster the development of practical skills.
+It also prepares them to identify and diagnose a range of primary care conditions and to effectively help patients manage their conditions utilizing an array of therapeutics.
+Laboratory and clinical demonstrations are employed to foster the development of practical skills.

 Diagnostics courses include physical and clinical diagnosis, integrated clinical pathology and differential diagnosis, and diagnostic imaging.
-A range of primary care issues are covered in courses ranging from maternal and newborn care to pediatrics.
+Focused health care issues are covered in courses such as maternal and newborn care to pediatrics.
 Primary care management is covered in the study of botanical medicine, homeopathy, emergency medicine, nutrition, physical medicine (including naturopathic, osseous and soft tissue manipulative therapy, physiotherapy, sports medicine, therapeutic exercise and hydrotherapy), psychological counselling, nature cure, acupuncture and Asian medicine and minor surgery.